abasgames/xash-android10-coop/README.md

 then click open command window here

-4-type apktool d xash3d it well takes some seconds to finish. after that
+4-type apktool b xash3d it well takes some seconds to finish. after that

 5-go to xash3d folder then dist and you well find the apk there